sci-gaia/invenio-docker-role/INSTALL-en.md

 ## Prerequisites

   * OS: Debian, Gentoo, SL, Ubuntu are supported.
-  * **Manadtory Packages**: (Note: the actual packages are contained in `vars/main.yml` - these are the ones mentioned by the Invenio team.
+  * **Mandatory Packages**: (Note: the actual packages are contained in `vars/main.yml` - these are the ones mentioned by the Invenio team.
 Some changes have been made).
 If you are using Debian GNU/Linux ``Lenny'' or later, then you can install most of the prerequisites and recommendations with apt:
     * python-dev
     * apache2-mpm-prefork
     * mysql-server